 In general, 0 (zero) indicates that there is nothing.
 For example, if you have \$1, and if you spend it, the money you have is \$0.

 However, 0 does not just indicate that it does not exist.
 It has other meanings as well.
 It is a criterion.
-By using zero as a criterion, we use positive and negative numbers, depending on whether the number is greater or less than zero.
+By using zero as a standard, we use positive and negative numbers, depending on whether the number is greater or less than zero.

 Given this fact, we can realize that it’s not strange to use negative numbers as well as positive numbers; since zero has a meaning of indicating a standard, many people use negative numbers in their daily lives.